magpie-ea/magpie-backend/README.md

 # Additional Notes

-- When submitting experiment results, it is expected that each trial record does not contain any object among its values.
+- When submitting experiment results, it is expected that each trial record does not contain any object or array among its **values**.
 The reason is that it would then be hard for the CSV writer to correctly format and produce a CSV file.
 In such cases, it is best to split experiment results into different keys containing simple values, e.g.

   ```js
   {